The Singing Bone: Synopsis

 And gained the princess by pretending 'twas he."

 The shepherd takes this marvel to the king, who has the bridge examined, and the bones of the deceased brother are found.
 The older brother is not able to deny his actions, and is drowned as punishment.
 The younger brother's bones are reburied in a beautiful grave.

 Origin

 Graham Anderson has identified the ancient Greek story of Meleager and the Calydonian boar as a possible early variant of this story, noting that both stories involve a man who hunts a boar, murders a relative, and is killed when this information is found out.
-Also, in both stories, the murderer's doom is brought about by "a hidden, stick-like object of whose effect j the criminal himself can have no knowledge".
+Also, in both stories, the murderer's doom is brought about by "a hidden, stick-like object of whose effect the criminal himself can have no knowledge".